Cherry-Picking Fallacy – Meaning, Examples & Psychology

 “Your argument seems to rely on selective evidence, also known as cherry-picking.
 For instance, you’ve highlighted only the positive results of the project while ignoring studies that show mixed or negative outcomes.
 To get a full picture, it’s important to consider all relevant data.
 Here are some additional studies that offer a different perspective, which should be included in the analysis to avoid bias.”

-By following these steps, you can effectively counter the cherry-picking autumnacy and promote a more balanced and objective discussion.
+By following these steps, you can effectively counter the cherry-picking fallacy and promote a more balanced and objective discussion.
 You might as well ask your opponent, if there’s anything they need to tell you.

-How to avoid this autumnacy
+How to avoid this fallacy

-To avoid the cherry-picking autumnacy, ensure you consider and present all relevant evidence, including data that contradicts your argument.
+To avoid the cherry-picking fallacy, ensure you consider and present all relevant evidence, including data that contradicts your argument.
 Use comprehensive and unbiased sources, evaluate the quality and context of the information, and transparently explain your methodology.
 This balanced approach helps in forming a more accurate an credible argument.
 Here are the relevant points summarized:

 • Present both sides and include evidence that contradicts your position: Present a balanced view by outlining the main arguments and evidence supporting both sides of the issue.
 This involves not only stating your position but also giving a fair representation of the opposing viewpoint.